 The American Institute of Architects Minnesota, founded in 1892, is the professional association for architects in the state of Minnesota.
-As a state component of AIA National, with three local chapters, AIA Minnesota has over 2,300 members and a staff of nine professionals.
-AIA Minnesota provides services to all chapters, produces a regional conference, publishes a digital monthly newsletter, website, and annual print journal – ENTER, lobbies on behalf of the profession at the state legislature, and delivers continuing education to all members.
+As a state component of AIA National, affiliated with three local chapters, AIA Minnesota has over 2,300 members and a staff of eight professionals.
+AIA Minnesota is focused on Connection, Advocacy, and Promoting the value of architects and architecture.
+We produce a regional conference, publish a digital monthly newsletter and annual print journal ENTER, lobby on behalf of the profession at the state legislature, and deliver continuing education and professional development for all members.

 AIA Minnesota and each of the three local chapters – AIA Minneapolis, AIA Northern Minnesota, and AIA St. Paul – are proud to be nationally accredited components of the American Institute of Architects (AIA).
-Every three year, AIA components are examined on service delivery via the component accreditation process and meeting the core member services standards.
-The AIA Core Member Services (CMS) program lays the groundwork for component excellence by ensuring that all members receive a consistent level of service, and that each component thrives as a nonprofit corporate entity.
+Every three years, AIA components are evaluated through an accreditation process to ensure core member service standards are met.
+The AIA Core Member Services (CMS) program lays the groundwork for component excellence by ensuring that all AIA members receive a consistent level of service, and that each component implements best practices of nonprofit associations.

 AIA Minnesota is proud to be a Just organization.
 Created by the International Living Futures Institute (ILFI), the Just program is a voluntary disclosure tool for organizations to elevate internal discussions, policies, and procedures and create a common language and measurement framework for social justice issues.
 Just is a call to action, and AIA Minnesota is committed to being a more transparent, equitable, and socially just organization.
 Learn more and view AIA Minnesota’s Just label details.